Loading...

 Instructions

-1. Cut the pork into 2–3 inch chunks and pat dry.
-Season with salt and pepper.
+1. Cut the pork into 2–3 inch chunks and season with salt and pepper.

 2. Heat half the olive oil in a large pot over medium-high heat and sear the pork until browned on all sides.
 Remove and set aside.

-4. Lower the heat, add the remaining olive oil, and sauté the onion, carrot, celery, and minced garlic until softened (about 8–10 minutes).
+3. Lower the heat, add the remaining olive oil, and sauté the onion, carrot, celery, and garlic until softened (about 8–10 minutes).
 Stir in the tomato purée and cook for 2 minutes.

-7. Add the plum tomatoes, chicken stock with the rosemary, thyme, and sage.
-Return the pork to the pot and cover with sauce.
-Bring to a gentle simmer.
+6. Add the plum tomatoes, chicken stock, milk, bouquet garni and sage.
+Return the pork to the pot and bring to a gentle simmer.

-8. Cover and cook on low heat for 1.5-2 hours, stirring occasionally, until the pork is tender and easy to shred.
-(Alternatively, cook in a pre-heated oven at 150°C for the same time - only if your pot is ovenproof)
+7. Cover and cook on low heat for 1.5-2 hours, stirring occasionally, until the pork is tender and easy to shred.
+(Alternatively, cook in a pre-heated oven at 150°C for the same time if your pot is ovenproof).

-10. Uncover and cook the ragu on medium heat for a final 30 minutes, stirring occasionally to prevent it from burning.
+9. Uncover and cook on medium heat for a final 30 minutes, stirring occasionally to prevent it from burning.

-11. Stir the shredded pork back into the sauce along with the double cream.
-Adjust seasoning with salt and pepper, and cook for another 1-2 minutes.
+10. Stir the shredded pork back into the sauce and adjust seasoning with salt and pepper.

 Video tutorial